Uncategorized

 5. Snorkel at Ka’anapali Beach

-You can rent snorkel gear and other beach gear from nearby vendors in kiosks if you do not have your own.
-Additionally if you’re interested in eating, the beach has several popular seaside restaurants within a walking distance.
+You can rent snorkel and beach gear from nearby vendors if you don’t have your own.
+And if you’re feeling hungry, there are plenty of seaside restaurants within walking distance.